Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 ## 🐞 Debugging & Troubleshooting

 - **Browser Window:** Optional for development and support.
 By default, automation runs invisibly.
-All advanced settings (including browser window controls) are only available in God Mode.
 Enable "Show browser window" in God Mode Advanced Settings to monitor automation and diagnose issues.
+- **God Mode:** Advanced parallel execution mode accessible via Cmd+G keyboard shortcut for running multiple reservations simultaneously.
 - **Logs:** All logs use `os.log` with emoji indicators.
 Sensitive data is masked or marked as private.
 - **Console.app:** View logs by searching for `ODYSSEY` or `com.odyssey.app`.
 - **Error Handling:** All errors are logged with context and user-friendly messages are shown in the UI.